daveyloder/CIS3344_TravelProject/README.md

 ## License

-Thought I should put this here just in case but this project is licensed under the ISC License
+Thought I should put this here just in case but this project is licensed under the ISC License and is free to use by anyone and everyone.